-Twitching of facial muscles, Bell's palsy, tingling of the nose, cheek or face are reported.
-In addition, there may be chest pain or soreness, enlarged spleen, liver function disorders, tremors, extreme sensitivity to being touched or bumped, burning sensations, stiff neck, meningitis, and encephalitis.
+Twitching of facial muscles, Bell's palsy, and tingling of the nose, cheek or face are reported.
+In addition, there may be rib and chest pain or soreness, enlarged spleen, liver function disorders, tremors, extreme sensitivity to being touched or bumped, burning sensations, stiff neck, meningitis, and encephalitis.

 Other noted problems include:

-T.M.J., difficulty swallowing or chewing, tooth grinding, arthritis (in small joints of fingers and larger, weight bearing joints), Osgood-Schlatter's syndrome (water on the knee), bone pain, gout-like pain in toe, muscle spasms to the point of dislocating joints and tearing muscle tissue, leg andhip pain, "drawing up" of arms, "growing pains" in children, tendonitis, heel pain, carpal tunnel syndrome, and paravertebral lumbosacral muscle strain/spasm.
+T.M.J., difficulty swallowing or chewing, tooth grinding, arthritis (in small joints of fingers and larger, weight bearing joints), Osgood-Schlatter's syndrome (water on the knee), bone pain, gout-like pain in toe, muscle spasms severe enough to dislocate joints or pull apart muscle tissue, leg and hip pain, "drawing up" of arms, "growing pains" in children, tendonitis, heel pain, carpal tunnel syndrome, and paravertebral lumbosacral muscle strain/spasm.

-Some patients tend to suffer from a monthly "flare-up" of symptoms as the spirochetes reproduce and/or die off.
+Some patients tend to suffer from a monthly "flare" of symptoms as spirochetes reproduce and/or die off.

 Outdated information continues to circulate concerning Lyme disease and ticks.
 Please take note of the following research findings and keep informed of new information as it becomes available.